CNN takes a $100 million step into streaming today

 Some streaming shows almost overlap between the rival networks: Fox Nation has “Dana Perino’s Book Club,” hosted by the anchor and former White House press secretary, while CNN Plus will have “Jake Tapper’s Book Club.”

 The launch comes at a particularly tricky time for CNN.
 The project was conceived under former network president Jeff Zucker, who was forced to resign last month over a relationship with a longtime colleague.
-CNN staffers are also still reeling from the sudden termination of prime time host Chris Cuomo in December.
+CNN staffers are also still reeling from the sudden termination of prime-time host Chris Cuomo in December.
 An interim team has run CNN until new president Chris Licht can take over this spring.

-Not to mention that CNN is about to change owners, once its parent company WarnerMedia is folded into Discovery, Inc. in a pending deal valued at $43 billion.
+CNN is also about to change owners, once its parent company WarnerMedia is folded into Discovery Inc. in a pending deal valued at $43 billion.
 Discovery is already planning to consolidate its streaming services and merge the HBO Max app with Discovery Plus, which offers lifestyle and reality television.
-That plan raises questions about whether CNN Plus will remain a stand-alone service, or eventually be rolled into a catchall app with its new corporate family.
+That plan raises questions about whether CNN Plus will remain a stand-alone service or eventually be rolled into a catchall app with its new corporate family.

 The project seems to have enthusiastic backing inside the network, regardless.